-COVID screening testing is a mitigation strategy that schools can consider for an additional layer of protection and to reduce the risk to in-person education.
+COVID testing is a mitigation strategy that schools can consider for an additional layer of protection and to reduce the risk to in-person education.
 Testing is recommended for screening and diagnotic purposes.
 When layered with our existing mitigation strategies, testing will further help contain spread in schools and ensure safe learning environments for students and staff.

-HIDOE has partnered with the state Department of Health (DOH) to coordinate school-based COVID-19 testing for eligible students, staff and school communities, at no cost, through federally funded programs.
-This involves testing asymptomatic individuals who do not have known or suspected exposure to COVID-19.
+HIDOE is focused on maintaining COVID-19 testing for eligible students, staff and school communities, at no cost, through federally funded programs.

 All programs are voluntary and available to students or staff who provide the required consent.
 See this DOH resource on the importance of testing for COVID-19 in schools.

 Operation Expanded Testing (OET)

 OET is available to all schools.
-Sites use PCR tests that are administered by school staff.
-Samples collected on nasal swabs are sent to a mainland lab for processing.
+Sites use PCR tests.
+Samples collected on anterior nasal swabs are sent to a lab for processing.
 Parents are then provided with a link to the test results, which are available approximately 48 hours later.